A1thernex/modified-esp/README.md

-modified version of eclipse.wtf's esp, which fixes a lot of stuff and adds a couple of features.
+modified version of eclipse.wtf's esp, which fixes some stuff and adds a couple of features.

 loadstring
 -